nizos/nizos.github.io/src/posts/look-smarter-with-git-rewriting-your-history/index.md

 ---
 title: 'Look Smarter With Git: Rewriting Your History'
-excerpt: 'As developers, we are encouraged to commit code changes early and frequently.
+description: 'As developers, we are encouraged to commit code changes early and frequently.
 A benefit of which is being able to revert to previous states when needed.
 This luxury, however, can come at the expense of a rather messy Git history; one that communicates how the intended changes were reached rather than what they are.'
 date: 2022-08-08
 author: Nizar
 permalink: /{{ title | slugify }}/index.html
 cover: 'assets/code.jpg'
+socialImage: 'assets/socialImage.jpg'
 caption: 'Photo by <a href="https://unsplash.com/@sapegin">Artem Sapegin</a> on <a href="https://unsplash.com/photos/b18TRXc8UPQ">Unsplash</a>'
 tags: [git, vcs]
 ---